 As a result of our geographic expansion we have experienced, and may continue to experience, growth in the scope and complexity of our operations.
+For example, each business we have acquired had, at the time of acquisition, multiple systems for managing its own manufacturing, sales, inventory and other operations.
+Migrating these businesses to our systems typically is a slow, expensive process requiring us to divert significant amounts of resources from multiple aspects of our operations.
 This growth has strained our managerial, financial, manufacturing and other resources.
 Future acquisitions and expansions may result in inefficiencies as we integrate new operations and manage geographically diverse operations.